xsdk-project/MathPackagesTraining2020/pages/about_your_day.md

 First, its designed to be fun.
 Second, it helps us guage whether or not our training materials are really having the intended impact.

+In addition, we've tried to create a few fun activities for the day including three Q&A games...

+* [Computer History][game1] the last 5 minutes of the mid-morning break
+* [Word Search][game3] the last 15 minutes of lunch break
+* [Women in Computing][game2] the last 5 minutes of the mid-afternoon break

+You can find these under the "Intro" menu as well.
+They will be open and active for the intervals specified above.
+You may have to refresh your browser to get to them once the links go active.

 * We have tried to design most of the hands-on lessons (day-time or evening) with questions for which you will submit Google Forms for your answers.
 * During day-time hands-on exercises, the expandable question-and-answer boxes